Ghost stations of the Paris Métro

-Ghost stations of the Paris Métro are stations that have been closed to the public and are no longer used in commercial service.
-For historical or economical reasons, many stations on the Paris Métro have been made inaccessible and lie unused, conferring a sense of mystery over Parisians.
+Ghost stations of the Paris Métro are stations that have been closed to the public (or never opened) and are not used in commercial service.
+For historical, geographical or economical reasons, many stations on the Paris Métro have been closed or never opened, made inaccessible and lie unused, conferring a sense of mystery over Parisians and sparking interest of the Urban explorers.

-The majority of these ghost stations were closed when France entered World War II in September 1939, and some have been closed ever since.
+The majority of these ghost stations were closed when France entered World War II in September 1939, with some closed ever since.
 Others have been reused or disappeared completely as the network evolved.
-Two stations were constructed but never actually used, and today still lie inaccessible to the public.
+Five stations were constructed but never actually used, and today still lie inaccessible to the public.
 Three others were designed but were never serviced by a Métro line.

-Unopened stations
+Never-opened stations

-Two stations on the Paris Métro were constructed but never used, and have no way to be accessed by the public: Porte Molitor and Haxo.
-Only during rare special service to these stations can they be visited.
+Two stations on the Paris Métro were constructed but never used, and have no pedestrian acces apart from another train : Porte Molitor and Haxo.
+Only during rare special service these stations can be visited.

-Porte Molitor is a station constructed in 1923 on a linking of lines 9 and 10 and was originally intended to service the stadiums Parc des Princes and Roland Garros on the nights of matches.
-Logistics of this service became too complex, however, and the project was abandoned; access to the station was never constructed.
-The tracks today serve as a garage for trains.
+Porte Molitor was constructed in 1923 on a shuttle linking lines 9 and 10 and was originally intended to service the Parc des Princes and Roland Garros stadiums on match nights.
+Logistics of this service became too complex, however, and the project was abandoned before the pedestrian accesses to the station were constructed.
+The tracks today serve as train garages.